shrdlu-whs/Agri_chatbot/How_To_Create_Effective_Prompts.md

 Here’s an example that incorporates multiple tips:

-    I’m a farmer in Northern Germany with 30 hectares, and I need help understanding how to comply with EU sustainability standards under the Common Agricultural Policy.
+    I’m a farmer in Germany with 30 hectares, and I need help understanding how to comply with EU sustainability standards under the Common Agricultural Policy.
 What are my options for funding biodiversity-friendly practices?

 This question is effective because:
 - **It’s specific** (mentions location, farm size, and standards).
 - **It explains the challenge clearly** (compliance with EU policies).
-- **It includes local context** (Northern Germany).
+- **It includes local context** (Germany).
 - **It focuses on practical solutions** (funding biodiversity-friendly practices).

 By using these tips, you’ll receive insightful and tailored answers from your EU Agricultural Policy chatbot!